whitneyburton/portfolios/students/1508/jason-pilz/20151002-jason-pilz-m1.markdown.md

 ### Projects

-The only team project this module was Headcount, which was a team effort, paired with Pat Wey.
+We had two team projects in Echo this module, I had a great time collaborating with Pat Wey on both projects.

 #### Headcount